ArborealAudio/OmniAmp/Notes.md

     - LS 307

 - Getting different defaults for different modes?
 Would need to make them separate States if so.
 	- What would be the advantages to this?
 Mainly just getting the Cab to come on if you switch to one of the amps.
 - Add triple option for enhancer placement:
 	- Pre
 	- FX Loop
 	- Post cab & verb
 - SIMD for reverb.
 Maybe cut channels in half and let SIMD do the rest?
+	- Need to basically write a SIMD-compatible buffer, or devise a way to get copyable SIMD buffers that'll work as a drop-in for the current impl
 - ~~Pedal is no longer working~~ Had to rewind chowdsp_wdf to a prior commit.
 Should figure out what caused the issue and submit a PR (but it's working when pulling from upstream on Linux??)
 - Preset menu (start out with just the ability to save user presets)
 - Parameter smoothing